 WIN’s proprietary software helps inspectors perform a consistent inspection, guiding them through the various parts of the home, providing checklists of items to inspect and allowing the inspector to make notes that are incorporated into their home inspection report.
 The software streamlines the inspection process and makes it faster and easier to generate reports, saving inspectors time, which helps them do more jobs and make more money.
 While performing inspections, WIN also takes the opportunity to educate home buyers about their new home — “here is the main water line shut-off valve,” “here is your electrical panel” “here is how to operate your water heater and HVAC,” “here are the air filters you need to replace each month.”
 These things, which might seem obvious to a veteran home inspector, are often unfamiliar to a new home buyer, and WIN inspectors take the time to make sure customers understand their home.

-WIN’s revenue grew 35% over the past two years.
-How many other professions can say that?
+WIN’s revenue has been growing sharply since 2010, and we are increasing our market share.
 As home sales continue to climb and gather steam, WIN expects strong revenue growth to continue.

 The demand creates strong revenue potential for WIN owners.
-WIN franchises that have been open for three years or longer generated an average revenue of $100,462 in 2012.
-Not bad for a business with low overhead and startup costs beginning at $32,900 (and even lower for veterans).
-Sixty WIN owners exceeded that average revenue amount, generating an average of $160,945 in 2012, and the top 25% of owners generated an average of $210,530.
+WIN franchises that have been open for three years or longer generated an average revenue of $112,644 in 2013, up 12% from the year before.
+Not bad for a business with low overhead and startup costs beginning at $33,900 (and even lower for veterans).
+Fifty-eight WIN owners exceeded that average revenue amount, generating an average of $180,559 in 2013.

 Ready to learn how we help WIN owners generate those kinds of results?
 Click the research button below to learn more about marketing, training and support, startup costs and financial performance.Learn More ►